DataDog/documentation/content/en/synthetics/guide/custom-javascript-assertion.md

 return true
 {{< /code-block >}}

+`localStorage` can be easily accessed in other JavaScript assertions if you need to compare specific values.
+You can retrieve the values as shown below:

 {{< code-block lang="javascript" >}}
-LocalStorage can be easily accessed in other JavaScript assertions if you need to compare specific values.
-You can retrieve the values as shown below localStorage.getItem("mytime");
+localStorage.getItem("mytime");
 return true
 {{< /code-block >}}